Towards Better Few-Shot and Finetuning Performance with Forgetful Causal Language Models: Appendix

 \subsection{Implementation and training details}

 Our implementation uses Flax~\citep{flax2020github}, JAX~\citep{jax2018github} and T5X~\citep{roberts2022t5x} Our architecture is based on PaLM~\citep{chowdhery2022palm} which introduces some modifications to GPT-3~\citep{brown2020language} architecture to reduce compute cost.
 The dataset C4 is provided by Tensorflow datasets.
 We use SentencePiece~\citep{kudo2018sentence} as tokenizer.
 For PaLM and \ours trained on C4 datasets, the sequence length is 1024 to reduce compute cost, although the official PaLM is trained with longer context length 2048.
 Following the settings of PaLM, input examples are concatenated together and then split into sequences of exactly 1024 tokens, so that there are no padding tokens, but examples may be split in the middle.
 Input examples are diﬀerentiated from one another with a special \texttt{[eod]} token For downstream tasks evaluation, including both fewshot and finetune benchmarks, we follow the dataset format and splits used in~\citet{brown2020language, chowdhery2022palm}.
-For 128M models, training 180B tokens takes 18 hours on TPU v4-64.
-For 1B models, training on 180B tokens takes 25 hours on TPU v4-256.
-The training of 8B models on 180B tokens takes 100 hours on TPU v4-512.
+Our experiments are conducted using cloud TPU v4, it has a unified 32 GiB HBM memory space across the entire chip.
+For 1B models, training \ours on 180B tokens takes 25 hours on TPU v4-256 and training \oursext takes 51 hours.
+The training of \ours 8B models on 180B tokens takes 100 hours on TPU v4-512 and \oursext takes 140 hours.